msteffan/fundamentals/01_know_your_computer/10_text_moving_and_removing.md

 $ cp joke.txt joke2.txt
 ```

-> The 'cp' command is used to copy the specified files or folders to the
+> The `cp` command is used to copy the specified files or folders to the
 > specified location.

-We have now created a copy of `joke.txt` called `joke2.txt` in the same folder.
+After running this command, we have created a copy of `joke.txt` called `joke2.txt` in the same folder.
 Notice how in this case, the second argument was a filename, and not a folder
 name.
-It turns out that `mv` and `cp` are quite smart.
+It turns out that the `mv` and `cp` commands are quite smart.
 When moving or copying
-a file, if the second argument is a folder, the specified file is moved or
+a file, if the second argument is a **folder**, the specified file is moved or
 copied to that folder.
-If the second argument is a filename, the specified file
+If the second argument is a **filename**, the file in the first argument
-is moved or copied to file with the specified filename.
+is moved or copied to a file with the filename specified in the second argument.
 Hence, when we copied
 our joke, our file `joke.txt` was copied to another file called `joke2.txt`.

 Perhaps we should make another folder inside `funny_things` called `jokes`, and
 put our joke in there.
-After all, we could have funny jokes, pictures, and much
+After all, we could have funny jokes, funny pictures, and much
 more.
 In order to achieve this, we're going to follow a series of long-winded
 steps so we may familiarize ourselves with some more useful commands.